 The Upper Dolpo region is one of the most remote regions in Nepal with the settlement isolated from people until some decades ago.
 The Dolpo trek gives travelers an opportunity to explore the 'forbidden kingdom' of Nepal that is still primitive in many ways.
 The Upper Dolpo however is a restricted area in Nepal and travelers need special permit for trekking in Upper Dolpo.
 The Upper Dolpo permit can be received after sending a request to the Government.
 The travel agencies in Nepal handle all the permits and travel arrangements that are required in order to travel Upper Dolpo.
 The cost of Upper Dolpo trek is expensive as compared to other treks in Nepal because of its remoteness and restrictions but the place is something like you've never seen before.
 Regarded as one of the best trekking in Nepal, the Upper Dolpo trek falls under the category of long treks in Nepal but is definitely worth the hustle.

-Trip Itinerary of Upper Dolpo Trekkig In Nepal
+Upper Dolpo Trekkig In Nepal Itinerary

 Arrival in Kathmandu